chriscalo/browser-import-export/README.md

 With this simple module system, it becomes possible to have asynchronous modules in the browser for rapid prototyping.
-This makes it easier to write your JavaScript within an HTML file in the order that makes sense to you, instead of trying to ensure that you order all of your JavaScript code is authored in dependency order.
+This makes it easier to write your JavaScript within an HTML file in the order that makes sense to you, instead of trying to ensure that all of your JavaScript is authored in dependency order.

 ```html
 <!DOCTYPE html>